smaxtec/slate/source/index.html.md

   "official_id_rule": "AT",
   "organisation_id": "123456qwertz",
   "race": "mixed",
-  "sensor": "0700000001",
   "tags": ["sold"]
 }
 ```

 This endpoint creates/updates an animal which is in the organisation with `organisation_id` and the `official_id`.
-If the animal is created or updated depents.
-If the animal with the provided `official_id` in the organisation exists, it gets updated.
-Otherwise the animal is created.
+If the animal is created or updated depends.
+If the animal with the provided `official_id` exists in the organisation, it gets updated.
+Otherwise the animal gets created.
 The animal response can be used as a input for thes call and just the parameters that are needed to be updated can be replaced.

 **HTTP Request**